 Sundre Alberta is not a place a lot of people know about – at least judging by the people I spoke with who have lived in Calgary their entire lives.
 Sundre might for some register as a small town somewhere in the province.
 If that.

-This past weekend I was invited to explore Sundre Alberta and experience what the area had to offer.
-The bottom line – people don’t know what they’ve been missing.
+On a spring weekend I was invited to explore Sundre Alberta and experience what the area had to offer.
+The bottom line – people in Alberta don’t know what they’ve been missing.

 Background info on Sundre, Alberta